department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 - A Veteran who died or who's permanently and totally disabled as the result of active service, **or**
 - A Veteran who was permanently and totally disabled as the result of active service and who died while in this condition, **or**
-- A Servicemember hospitalized or receiving outpatient treatment for a service-connected permanent and total disability (meaning a disability related to service that doesn't go away) who is likely to be discharged for that disability, **or**
+- A Servicemember hospitalized or receiving outpatient treatment for a service-connected permanent and total disability who is likely to be discharged for that disability, **or**
 - A Servicemember missing in action or captured in the line of duty by a hostile force, **or**
 - A Servicemember forcibly detained (held) or interned in the line of duty by a foreign entity.